New Student Group, Certificate Program Both Tackle Issue of Human Trafficking

 Shepherd looked around and saw other children at car windows, doing the same thing.
 Something was wrong, she knew, but she felt helpless.
 Then the light turned green.
 But somehow, she thought, she needed to do something.

-“From that day on, I always think about that little girl,” said Shepherd, who’s now finishing her fourth year at Drexel.
+“From that day on, I always think about that little girl,” said Shepherd, who’s now finishing her fourth year as an international area studies major at Drexel.
 Three years after that trip to Guatemala, she is indeed doing something.
 She’s working alongside Donna Sabella, a faculty member in the College of Nursing and Health Professions, to help educate more people about the global scourge of human trafficking and encourage them to take action to fight it.

 Shepherd this year founded a student group devoted to the issue of human trafficking, Students Advocating Against Slavery, with Sabella as its faculty adviser.
 And Sabella, an assistant clinical professor and director of global studies for CNHP, will begin overseeing a new Human Trafficking Certificate program in the fall.
 Sabella is also a founder and associate editor of Journal for Human Trafficking, which is scheduled to publish its first edition in January 2015.